dart-lang/sdk/docs/language/informal/generalized-void.md

     no additional tokens are included, it is only the non-terminal which changes.*
-*   In a return statement `return e;`, when the return type of the innermost enclosing function is the type void, `e` may have type void.
+*   In a return statement `return e;`, when the return type of the innermost enclosing function is the type void or dynamic, `e` may have type void.
+*   In an arrow function body `=> e`, when the return type is the type void or dynamic, the returned expression `e` may have type void.
 *   An initializing expression for a variable of type void may have the type void.
 *   An actual parameter expression corresponding to a formal parameter whose